 Become a Steward of your Watershed!

 Do you enjoy the great outdoors?
 Are you tired of seeing trash strewn in and along our waterways?
 Want to do something about it?
 Pick a section of stream that you would like to keep clean and adopt it.
-Come with your family or gather your friends, coworkers, or associates and become a member of the Adopt-A-Stream Program!
+Your family, a group of friends, or a scout troop, civic organization, church, or business may become a member of the Adopt-A-Stream Program!

-When you're ready to take the next step, get in touch with the Adopt-A-Stream Trainer for your area.
-Your Adopt-A-Stream Contact will ask you for your group name, the name of your team's coordinator (who will be expected to attend the training, organize monitoring and clean-up events), the coordinator(s)'s contact information (address, telephone and e-mail), the location of the stream section your team wishes to adopt and the name to appear on the adoption sign.
+When you’re ready to take the next step, get in touch with the Adopt-A-Stream Contact for your area (City of Knoxville, Knox County, Town of Farragut, UT campus).
+Your Adopt-A-Stream Contact will ask you for your group name, the name of your team’s coordinator (who will be expected to attend the training, organize monitoring and clean-up events), the coordinator(s)’s contact information (address, telephone and e-mail), the location of the stream section your team wishes to adopt and the name to appear on the adoption sign.

 Give us a call today and become a part of this rewarding service opportunity!

 Ruth Anne Hanahan / Knox County Stormwater Engineering (865)215-5540

 John Shubzda / City of Knoxville Stormwater Management (865)215-4134

 Lori Saal / Town of Farragut Engineering (865)966-7057

 Garrett Ferry /University of Tennessee (865)974-9729